 Requirements for admission

-The following items are required for consideration for the accelerated degree.
-Applicants do not need to resubmit them when seeking formal Graduate School admission.
+The following items are required for consideration for the accelerated degree:

 - Two academic letters of recommendation